GQL and SQL/PGQ: Theoretical Models and Expressive Power

 Of course recursive SQL can be enormously powerful: as already mentioned, combining recursion and arithmetic/aggregates one can simulate Turing machines \cite{AbiteboulV95}.
 Thus, to make the comparison fair, we look at {\em positive recursive SQL}: this is the fragment of recursive SQL where subqueries can only define equi-joins.
 In other words, they only use conjunctions of equalities in \sqlkw{WHERE}.
 Such a language just adds recursion on top of unions of conjunctive queries, and ensures termination and tractable data complexity \cite{ABLMP21}.
 We show that even these simple fragments of SQL and Datalog can express queries that Core GQL and PGQ cannot define.

 \begin{theorem} There are queries that are expressible in positive recursive SQL, and in linear Datalog, and yet are not expressible in Core GQL nor Core PGQ. \end{theorem}

-At the end of the section, we explain why this is actually quite surprising in view of what we know about Core GQL and PGQ: complexity-theoretic considerations strongly suggest that these should define {\em all} queries from linear Datalog, and yet this is not the case due to subtle deficiencies in the language design, which we outline in Section \ref{sec:concl}.
+At the end of the section, we explain why this is quite surprising in view of what we know about Core GQL and PGQ: complexity-theoretic considerations strongly suggest these should define {\em all} queries from linear Datalog, and yet this is not the case due to subtle deficiencies in the language design, which we outline in Section \ref{sec:concl}.

-To talk about expressing property graph queries in relational languages, we must represent the latter by means of a relational database.
-There are many possibilities, and for our result it does not matter which one we choose (as these different representations are inter-definable by means of unions of select-project-join queries).
-Since graphs used in the separating example have labels and do not have property values, we utilize the following encoding consisting of unary relations $N_\ell$ storing $\ell$-labeled nodes, and binary relations $E_\ell$ storing pairs of nodes $(n_1,n_2)$ with an $\ell$-labeled edge between them.
+To talk about expressing property graph queries in relational languages, we must represent graphs as relations.
+There are many possibilities, and it does not matter (for showing Theorem \ref{main-gql-thm}) which one we choose, as these different representations are inter-definable by means of unions of select-project-join queries.
+Since graphs in the separating example have labels and do not have property values, we use an encoding consisting of unary relations $N_\ell$ storing $\ell$-labeled nodes, and binary relations $E_\ell$ storing pairs of nodes $(n_1,n_2)$ with an $\ell$-labeled edge between them.